dilrajsingh1997/safe-compose-args/README.md

     uniqueUser = User(name = "name", age = -1)
 ))
 ```

+## Concept of Interface
+Interface defines the structure of a composable destination.
+This has many benefits as detailed out in the articles.
+A short version is as follows-
+1. Compile-time safety for all the number of arguments for any composable and their types
+2. Make sure the same key is not re-used for different arguments

+## Salient features
+1. Support for default values
+2. Support for nullable types
+3. Support for serializable and parcelable types
+4. Support for list type objects (ArrayLisy<T>)
+5. Support for native array types, `IntArray` in kotlin or `int[]` in java (IntArray, LongArray, BooleanArray, FloatArray)

 # Integration guide to include this as a library in your project
 Below article explains step by step process in depth.
 But for a quick setup, please follow the following-